Types of Fish

 Brown Trout (Salmo trutta)

 Brown trout usually inhabit lower elevation streams and prefer slower waters and area with good cover.
 This species was brought to the United States from Europe.
 Brown trout are generally yellow to gold in color with a combination of black spots and red spots with blue halos.
 There are few, if any, spots on the tail.
-Tail is usually square, not forked.
+The tail is usually square, not forked.

 Rainbow Trout (Onchorynchus mykiss)